QUESTIONS? Text: (855) 436-5457 or Call (719) 266-5800 MST support@amazing-meds.com

 Additional studies have shown improvements in wound closure rates, reduction in oxidative damage to skin cells, and gene expression changes that favor tissue regeneration and reduced fibrosis.
 More than 50 genes involved in skin repair have been found to be activated by GHK-Cu.

-How is GHK-Cu administered?
+How is GHK-Cu Applied Topically?

 Topical serums and creams